 - Passenger Boats

-HERO OdySea is currently the only self-drive boat tour in Dubai.
+HERO OdySea is the first self-drive boat tour in Dubai.
 They do not require a boat license to operate and have a capacity of 2 people per boat.
 These nifty small HERO boats are untippable and are a safer alternative to other small vessels such as jet skis.

-The guided boat tours are very hands-on, and allow guests to drive their own boat to some of Dubai’s most iconic landmarks such as Burj Al Arab, Atlantis and The World Islands.
+The guided boat tours are very hands-on, and allow guests to drive their own boat to some of Dubai’s most iconic landmarks such as Burj Al Arab, Atlantis and Logo Island.
 They reach speeds up to 50 kph (30 mph) and are an exciting way to see Dubai’s icons.

 Many Dubai tour companies use medium-sized passenger boats for various sightseeing cruises.
 These boats can accommodate 10-100 people.
 For people who are content with larger crowds, this can be a great budget option as passenger boat tours are often the cheapest.